bluz71/vim-moonfly-colors/README.md

 the *moonfly* color scheme will not require any terminal configuration to emit the correct *moonfly* colors.

-For the true colors *moonfly* color scheme to run correctly in *tmux* the following setting will be required in *~/.tmux.conf*:
+For the true colors *moonfly* color scheme to display correctly inside *tmux* the following setting will be required in *~/.tmux.conf*:

 ```
 set -ga terminal-overrides ',xterm-256color:Tc'
 ```

-Also for Vim, as against Neovim, inside *tmux*, please add the following to your *vimrc*:
+Vim, as against Neovim, inside *tmux*, will also require the following setting be added to *vimrc:*

 ```viml
 set t_8b=^[[48;2;%lu;%lu;%lum
 set t_8f=^[[38;2;%lu;%lu;%lum
 ```

-Note: the `^[` in the above snippet is a real escape character, to insert it, enter `Ctrl-v` followed by `Esc`.
+Note: `^[` in the above snippet is a real escape character; to insert it, enter `Ctrl-v` followed by `Esc`.
 Repeating, the above `t_8*` settings are **not** required for Neovim.